TheGameCreators/.github/profile/README.md

 Q?
 I have a question about one of your DLCs.
 Can you help?
 A> Most of the DLC found in GameGuru Classic and GameGuru MAX are created by third-party artists, and you can make suggestions for additions and changes directly to the artist.

+Q?
+I've been using GameGuru since launch (purchased on Steam).
+Recently I can't start it anymore.
+A white screen appears, it closes after a few seconds and the start button on Steam is back to Start.
+After a new installation, it can be started exactly once, after which the problem is as described above.
+I would like to continue using the program, but unfortunately, it is very frustrating at the moment.
+My system: CPU: AMD A10 7850K RAM: 16GB Graphics: AMD Radeon RX 560.
+Can you help?
+A> If you can run the software once the first time only, and then it crashes on subsequent times, it sounds like the AMD HOT FIX is causing you to crash.
+You can disable the AMD HOT FIX by renaming the "amdfix.ini" file to "noamdfix.ini" and deleting d3d11.dll and dxgi.dll from the same folder.
+The GameGuru MAX root folder is typically found here "C:\SteamLibrary\steamapps\common\GameGuru MAX".

 ## AppGameKit

 Q?
 I have a question about the AGK Mobile app that runs on my Android and iOS devices.
 Can you help?